Quaker Oats Company:

 Focusing the sales force on more creative, relationship-oriented clients, who would better fit with Time’s editorial strengths rather than clients just interested in buying “tonnage”—advertising at the lowest price.

-Use CORPORANTES PathFinder Notebook in a process that will articulate Haire’s hypothesis and then test it against the evidence that he had seen.
+Use CORPORANTES PathFinder Notebook in a process that will articulate Jack’s hypothesis and then test it against the evidence that he had seen.

-Working through the method of inquiry over the next several weeks, Haire was able to make clear what he felt was the right answer and articulate his reasoning to his sales force.
+Working through the method of inquiry over the next several weeks, Jack was able to make clear what he felt was the right answer and articulate his reasoning to his sales force so they could think along with him, test and affirm or change the evidence, and reach a joint conclusion.